Hipheckts/Flutter-2FA/README.md

 ## ✨ Contribution

-Lots of PR's would be needed to improve this plugin.
-So lots of suggestions and PRs are welcome.
+PR's and suggestions are very much welcome.